ZupIT/nimbus-docs/swiftui/operation.md

   .addOperation("formatCurrency", FormatCurrency.self)
 ```

-Whenever the operation "myApp:formatCurrency" is used by a server driven view, the struct `FormatCurrency` will be executed.
+Whenever the operation "formatCurrency" is used by a server driven view, the function `execute` of `FormatCurrency` will be executed.

 ### 3. Certify your UI Library is registered to your Nimbus instance
 ```swift